Can I put some Unity GUI/object above of UniWebView?

-All C# source code of the Unity side is included in the package.
-But the native side is only distributed in binary format.
-The source code (Objective-C for iOS and macOS, Kotlin for Android) are not included in the asset store package.
+All C# source code for the Unity side is included in the package.
+However, the native side is only distributed in binary format.
+The source code (Objective-C for iOS and macOS, Kotlin for Android) is not included in the asset store package.

-If you need the native side source code, we provide a Source Access License for our main development repository.
+If you need access to the native side source code, we offer a Source Access License for our main development repository.
 We host this project and all its code on GitHub.
-With the Source Access License, your GitHub account will be added to our repository and you can access or modify the source code as you need.
-To purchase a Source Access License, check the price on our website.
+With the Source Access License, your GitHub account will be added to our repository, allowing you to access or modify the source code as needed.
+To purchase a Source Access License, please check the pricing on our website.